aramder/aramder.github.io/misadventures/_posts/2026-1-18-PMR-171-Reverse-Engineering.md

 ## Reflections

-This project demonstrates something I've suspected for a while: there's a category of technical work that's straightforward but tedious, and AI tools are excellent at it.
+This project demonstrates something about AI well: there's a category of technical work that's straightforward but tedious, and AI tools are excellent at it.

 | What AI Did Well | What Still Required Human |
 |------------------|---------------------------|